Stone Types and Care

 Wipe with a clean, damp cloth if dirty.

 Our quartzstone products offer the ultimate combination of form and function, allowing for a more diverse, durable and practical countertop surfacing material.
 With its stain-, scratch- and heat-resistant properties, quartzstone is the ideal choice for care-free countertops.
-At Burlington Marble & Granite, we offer CaesarStone USA brand quartzstone surfaces.
+At Burlington Marble & Granite, we offer a variety of quartzstone surfaces including Vadara, Caesarstone, Pental, Silestone, and others.

 Quartz is one of the most common minerals in the Earth's continental crust.
 It is found in nearly every geological environment and is a component of almost every rock type.
 In the 1950s, Charles Sawyer invented the commercial quartz crystal manufacturing process, which initiated the transition from mined and cut quartz for electrical appliances to manufactured quartz.